 I enjoyed being a motivational speaker for the corporate event.
 I used the breathing technique several times in the cab, while they were introducing me I visualized a confident, humorous motivational speech.
 Finally, if I'm really worn out I just fake my enthusiasm until it catches!

 A five minute stand up comedy routine is jam packed with over 20 punch lines.
-This means there is the opportunity to bomb ( or succeed) 20 times in as little as five minutes.
+This means there is the opportunity to bomb ( or succeed), that's twenty times in as little as five minutes.

 The new CEO got up to give a motivational speech about the state of the company and state of the industry.